Vulgarity2Elegance/React-Revision/01: Basic Features/base-syntax.md

 export default App;
 ```

-Whilst props allow you to pass data down the component tree (and hence trigger an UI update), state is used to change the component, well, state from within.
-Changes to state also trigger an UI update.
+Whilst props allow you to pass data down the component tree (and hence trigger an UI update), state is used to change the component from within.

+Any changes to state will also trigger an UI update.